Commvault protects PostgreSQL database in AWS Outposts.

-To configure a PostgreSQL server instance that is hosted in the Amazon RDS cloud, create an EC2 instance in the Amazon cloud to function as the proxy client computer, add the proxy client computer in the CommCell Console.
-Then, create a virtualization client to function as the pseudoclien t, and add the PostgreSQL server instance to the pseudoclient.
+To configure a PostgreSQL server instance that is hosted in the Amazon RDS cloud, create an EC2 instance in the Amazon cloud to function as the access node, add the access node in the CommCell Console.
+Then, create a virtualization client to function as the pseudoclient, and add the PostgreSQL server instance to the pseudoclient.

 For more information, see Configuration for Amazon RDS for PostgreSQL.

 You can perform a logical data dump backup of the data.
 When you perform a backup operation, the Commvault software invokes the PostgreSQL pg_dump client utility to perform the backup operation.

 For more information, see Backing Up a PostgreSQL Database.